Skip to content

 Docker

-The Tech Strategy Tool uses Docker Compose to run PostgreSQL for development.
-The .NET application runs directly on the host — there is no Dockerfile or app container.
+The Tech Strategy Tool uses Docker Compose for infrastructure.
 This page covers the Docker setup, database management, and common operations.

 docker compose -f docker/docker-compose.yml up -d